solarwinds/ChessProject/ChessProject-Java/NOTES.md

 ## Additional thoughts

-  - The current semantics for invalid requests (like calling *ChessBoard.Add()* incorrectly, or *Piece.Move()* incorrectly isn't very nice.
+  - The current semantics for invalid requests (like calling *ChessBoard.Add()* or *Piece.Move()* incorrectly) isn't very nice.
 The first just silently sets the coordinates of the piece to "special magic values" of -1, and the second just silently does nothing.

     It'd be much better if these exceptional cases raised exceptions.
 There's nothing mentioned